JoeYZXd/RMBG-1.4/README.md

 - vision
 ---

-# BRIA Background Removal v1.3
+# BRIA Background Removal v1.4 Model Card

 Background removal capability across all categories and image types that capture the variety of the world.

 ### Model Description